the-akira/MoviesAPI/moviesapi/templates/docs.md

 Movies API is an API focused on reading resources, for this reason we will use the [GET method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) with it in most scenarios to obtain our resources in JSON format and use it in the way that is most convenient for us.

 There are several ways to execute HTTP requests, either through a web browser, a programming language like [Python](https://requests.readthedocs.io/en/master/) or [Javascript](https://github.com/axios/axios), or with software like [curl](https://github.com/curl/curl) or [httpie](https://httpie.org/).
 For this specific task we will use httpie for its simplicity.
-So let's start by asking for resources about the game genres.
+So let's start by asking for resources about movie genres.
 Open up your terminal and type

 ```
 http https://mooviesapi.herokuapp.com/api/genres/